papermerge/documentation/source/User's Manual/user_interface.rst

 Document browser is designed to have similar look and feel of modern desktop file browsers.
 This is the place where you browse your documents and folders.
+The huge different between Papermerge's Document Browser  and usual desktop environment's file managers (e.g. `Windows File Manager
+<https://en.wikipedia.org/wiki/File_Explorer>`_) is that in Papermerge there
+are only two times of items - folders and documents.
+Documents are mainly PDF, jpeg, png and tiff file formats.
+There is no such thing as audio files or video files.

 .. _ui_right_side_widgets_panel_in_doc_browser: